moham-sameer/Weather-app/README.md

 ## Features:

-* I have used an Api to get the weather, you can search weather of the world by cityname, state/province or country.
+* I have used an Api and created a responsive weather app.
+*  you can search weather of the world by cityname, state/province or country.
 ## Deployed On:
    <p align="left">  <a href="https://www.netlify.com/" target="_blank" rel="noreferrer"> <img src="https://download.logo.wine/logo/Netlify/Netlify-Logo.wine.png" alt="tailwind" width="90" height="80"/> </a> </p>